TryAtSoftware/CleanTests/README.md

     /* further implementation of the `IEngine` interface... */ }
 ```

+### Outer demands

+Every `clean utility` can define `outer demands` throughout the `OuterDemands` attribute.
+This type of demanded characteristics can be used to model conditions oriented towards utilities in the outer scope (also known as _superior_ utilities).

 ## How to use clean tests?

 This library is built atop [XUnit](https://xunit.net/) so if you are familiar with the way this framework operates, you are most likely ready to use `clean tests`.